nthun/vazul/README.md

 ### Williams Dataset

-A stereotyping study dataset with 112 participants examining perceptions of high-wealth individuals in different ecological contexts.
+A study dataset with 112 participants examining the risk taking behavior behavior of high or low wealth individuals.

 ``` r
 data(williams)